intel/neural-compressor/docs/metric.md

 Metrics
 =======

 In terms of evaluating the performance of a specific model, we should have general metrics to measure the performance of different models.
 Different frameworks always have their own Metric module but with different features and APIs.
-LPOT Metrics supports code-free configuration through a yaml file, with built-in metrics, so that LPOT can achieve performance and accuracy without code changes from the user.
-In special cases, users can also register their own metric classes through the LPOT method.
+Neural Compressor Metrics supports code-free configuration through a yaml file, with built-in metrics, so that Neural Compressor can achieve performance and accuracy without code changes from the user.
+In special cases, users can also register their own metric classes through below method.

 ## How to use Metrics

 ### Config built-in metric in a yaml file

-Users can specify an LPOT built-in metric such as shown below:
+Users can specify an Neural Compressor built-in metric such as shown below:

 ```yaml
 evaluation: